The best method to acquire your DD214 is ...

 Make sure that they retrieve your record in person, and don't merely fax a request on your behalf - something that you can do yourself for free.

-So far, we have identified only two (2) firms on the National Archives Independent Researcher List that specializes in acquiring DD214s and 201 files, acquiring these records in person with researchers based at or near the respective research facilities.
+So far, we have identified only three (3) firms on the National Archives Independent Researcher List that specializes in acquiring DD214s and 201 files, acquiring these records in person with researchers based at or near the respective research facilities.

 - Touchstone Research Group (click here) (HINT, if your record is at NPRC Although they also provide same day, overnight and 2nd day service, if you're not in a hurry, order their one week option.
 Since, apparently, they process all their DD214s on receipt and to use their own words, they deliver "over 95% ... within 7 business days," most are delivered within one week anyway.)